kubedb/cli/docs/guides/postgres/monitoring/using-builtin-prometheus.md

 prometheus.io/scrape: true
 ```

-The Prometheus server will discover the service endpoint using these specifications and will scrape metrics from exporter.
+The Prometheus server will discover the service endpoint using these specifications and will scrape metrics from the exporter.

 ## Configure Prometheus Server